tenebrius1/tp/docs/DeveloperGuide.md

 1. The user input `list s` is passed to LogicManager to be executed.
 2. `LogicManager` calls the `AddressBookParser#parseCommand` method which in turn creates a new `ListCommandParser`.
-3. The method `ListCommandParser#parse`is then called which will return a new `ListCommand` if the input is valid.
+3. The `ListCommandParser#parse` method is then called which will return a new `ListCommand` if the input is valid.
 4. `ListCommand` will then show all students in the student list in the `Model` class.
 5. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager`.